I Have Sold a Plot of Land. Can I Claim Anything Against My Income Tax?

 Lawyers and bank fees are an inevitable part of the process when you are dealing with the sale of a property.
 Legally transferring titles from person to person and working out the details of the transfer of large sums of cash means that professionals are, understandably, involved in the process.
 Make sure that these are paid as soon as possible.

 When you sell a property, you may or may not have to pay capital gains tax.
-This entirely depends on whether you have created a financial “gain” from the time you bought the property and then sold it.
+This entirely depends on whether you have created a financial “gain” from the time you bought the property and then sold it, impacting your capital gains tax liability.
 If you owe capital gains tax, it must be paid to HMRC within 30 days of the sale.
 If you are late in paying your capital gains tax, there may be fees and penalties imposed by the government.

 Capital gains are the profits received when you sell an asset that has increased in value.
 The difference between the original purchase price and the sale price is the “capital gains”.
-Capital gains tax is paid on the difference, not the entirety of the purchase price.
+Each tax year, individuals can make a certain amount of capital gains tax-free, known as the 'annual exempt amount'.
+Capital gains tax is paid on the difference, not the entirety of the purchase price, and this difference is referred to as the 'chargeable gain'.

 Is There a Difference Between Short- and Long-Term Capital Gains?